Austria 2026 - Call for Applications

 • Clarity of the research questions (hypotheses) and methodological structure

-• Feasibility of the project (institute equipment, scientific environment)
+• Feasibility of the project (institutional resources, scientific environment)

-Finally, the reviewers are asked to provide a summarized recommendation as to whether the application is fully worthy of funding or should be rejected
+Finally, the reviewers are asked to provide a summary recommendation as to whether the application is fully eligible for funding or should be rejected.

-If the written statement is not conclusive, a further expert opinion is obtained.
-The experts are asked to disclose any possible reasons for bias.
-If bias is subsequently established, the expert opinion will not be evaluated.
+If the written statement is not conclusive, a second review will be requested.
+The reviewers are asked to disclose any potential conflicts of interest.
+If a conflict of interest is discovered after the fact, the review will not be considered.

-The decision on the selection of the award winners is made at the award meeting.
+The decision on the selection of the award recipients is made during the award meeting.

-The committee members rank the applications assigned to them on the basis of the expert opinions and present them to the committee.
-The applications are compared; the reviews, but also criteria with regard to the applicant's academic qualifications (such as publication record, mobility, etc.) and the significance of the award for the applicant's future academic career are discussed in detail.
+Based on the expert opinions, the committee members rank the applications assigned to them and present this ranking to the committee.
+The applications are evaluated in comparison; in this process, the expert opinions, as well as criteria regarding the applicant’s academic qualifications (such as publication record, mobility, etc.) and the significance of the award for the applicant’s future academic career, are discussed in detail.

-The decision on the awarding of the prize is made by the entire committee.
+The decision on the awarding of the grants is made by the entire committee.

-The implementation of the submitted project can begin from the time the candidate in question is notified of the award decision until the end of the current year.
+Implementation of the submitted project may begin from the time the relevant candidate is notified of the award decision until the end of the current year.

 Obligations

-The award winners undertake to be photographed for public communication and to take part in the award ceremony (in October/November).
-If events are planned specifically for and with them in the 12 months following the award ceremony (maximum two), they are expected to attend.
-They may also be filmed and interviewed for non-commercial purposes related to the communication of the L'ORÉAL-UNESCO "For Women in Science" program.
+The awardees agree to be photographed for public communications and to attend the award ceremony (in October/November).
+If events specifically planned for and with them are scheduled within 12 months of the award ceremony (up to two), they are expected to participate.
+They may also be filmed and interviewed for non-commercial purposes in connection with the communication of the L’ORÉAL-UNESCO “For Women in Science” program.

-These photos, videos and texts may be used for written and audiovisual publications and for distribution in Austrian and international media.
-Written permission for the image rights must be signed by each award winner.
+These photos, videos, and texts may be used for written and audiovisual publications as well as for dissemination in Austrian and international media.
+A written consent form for image rights must be signed by each award winner.

-By applying for a L'ORÉAL Austria Sponsorship Award, these obligations are accepted.
+By submitting an application for a L’ORÉAL Austria grant, these obligations are accepted.

 Reporting